 - You’re in a no-fault state.
 This means you cannot sue unless your injuries reach a certain level.
 The level is determined either by the nature of the injuries or the cost to treat them, depending on where you live.

 - You’re receiving the maximum available.
 Insurance companies only pay to the policy limits, so if you’re getting the maximum, it may not be possible to get a larger settlement.
 Anything over the insurance maximum comes from the defendant’s assets.

-You can generally get a free consultation with a law firm to discuss the details of your case.
+You can generally get a free consultation with a law company for a free case evaluation and to discuss the details of your case.
 Even if you don’t hire an attorney, consulting with one will help you make your decision.

-Personal injury laws are complex and every case is different.
-The right personal injury lawyer will guide you through the entire process.
-And if the insurance company refuses to pay on your injury claim, you’ll need a lawyer in your corner.
+Injury laws are complex and every case is different.
+The right lawyer will guide you through the entire process.
+And if the insurance refuses to pay on your injury claim, you’ll need a personal injury lawyer in your corner.

-Your Minor Injuries Are Worse Than You Thought
+Your Minor Accident Injuries Are Worse Than You Thought

 If at the scene of the accident, you don’t feel like you’ve been hurt, you should still seek medical attention.
 Even seemingly minor injuries can have long-term effects on your quality of life.
 And with those long-term effects, come more medical bills.

 “If your injury is serious you need a personal injury lawyer.
 To recover compensation for your injuries you have to participate in the fault system where there are rules.
 Your lawyer will know the rules.
 Some of the rules help the defendant, who caused your injuries.